jgraham909/bloggo/README.md

 Left to do;

+*   Refactor to use models properly for loading, querying & saving.
+Pass in either the session or the controller
 *   User editing
     *  attempt to avoid duplication of code surrounding Create, Update &amp; change password workflows
 *   Article CRUD